mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 The **Understanding of implementation challenges** is a necessary section only in so far that you do not yet have complete trust from your sponsor in your ability to deliver good software products, or that there is uncertainty on what's possible to achieve (e.g., you can't do good data science if you don't have data).
 In many cases it's less about you, and it's a more about the sponsor.
 For instance, you may have a sponsor who has never built products before, or has prior bitter experiences  (common for both VCs and large Enterprise alike).
 If at the end of a discussion, your sponsor seems overly focussed on implementation details (e.g., "will you use Apache Kafka?"), then expect that you need to invest more time in detailing the (anticipated) approach up-front.
 Regardless of the reasons, it's an important section.

-The **Costs estimates** are one of the most critical section to get to a "yes", despite its place (second to last) in the framework.
+The **Costs estimates** are one of the most critical section to get to a "yes", despite its placement (second to last) in the framework.
 Note that it's better to be upfront and transparent about costs, because it enables the sponsor/investors to do sanity checks on your ability to deliver.
 If your costs are too low, chances are you are under-estimating the work involved.
 If your costs are too high, chances are that you are trying to build too much too quickly, or you are just paying people too much.

-Finally, **Tools and processes** are a bit more mundate, but you can't really do without them, so might as well get everyone aligned on a common language up front.
+Finally, **Tools and processes** are a bit more mundane, but you can't really do without them, so you might as well get everyone aligned on a common language up front.
 What issue tracker will you use?
 Where will the team be located?
 What are expectations in terms of hours?
 What's the process for Cybersecurity?
 How will defects be reported?
 This section is especially important in heavily regulated industries (e.g., financial services).

 # Sample content